August 16, 2008

 Randy Turner: Teachers and MySpace

-Please vote in this poll, and leave a comment with your thoughts below the poll.
+Please leave a comment with your thoughts below.

 The issue of using social networking with students needs to be affirmatively answered for more than teacher preference.
 Today's students need to know how to use social networking and how to link it to further education, career development and lifelong general interest.